 However, regardless of what the situation is, your ultimate role for your first 90 days will be building relationships and gathering data – and it all starts with listening.

 Creating a 90-day Plan

-Having a roadmap for your new role is vital as it helps you prioritize your time in the short term.
+Having a roadmap for your new role is vital, as it helps you prioritize your time in the short term.
 Although it will be different for every company, it’s still essential to have a framework for what you plan to do.
-Without planning, you may end up in a reactive mode, dealing with difficulties allocating valuable time to build a forward-looking strategy.
+Without planning, you may end up in a reactive mode, dealing with difficulties in allocating valuable time to build a forward-looking strategy.
 By creating a 90-day plan, you can ensure that when you balance time spent in reactive mode and time spent laying the foundation, you will succeed as a customer success leader in the long run.